corsc/coding-for-visual-thinkers/02-Switch.md

 "Switch" consists of 2 parts:
 1. A decision - this is referred to as the switch condition
-2. 1 or more outcomes - these are calls "cases"
+2. 1 or more outcomes - these are called "cases"

 ## Scenario 1: